This blog post contains affiliate links to the books on Amazon. As an Amazon Associate, I earn a commission from qualifying purchases.

 Alice in Wonderland

 Andrew surprised me with this a few days ago and I nearly cried.
-I’ve wanted Minalima’s version of Alice in Wonderland since it came out, because their illustrations are beautiful!
+I’ve wanted Minalima’s version of Alice in Wonderland since it was released, because their illustrations are beautiful!
 I’ll treasure this copy forever, and I was surprised to find that it has lots of interactive parts too.

 This was my Christmas gift from my brother.
 I’ve already started reading it, so it’ll probably be the next on my Goodreads challenge.
 Gregory Maguire is the bestselling author of WICKED, and here he retells what happened after Alice fell down the rabbit hole.
 Ada, a girl briefly mentioned in Carroll’s Alice’s Adventures in Wonderland, sets out to find Alice.